 Bobby Walker knows a thing or two about tennis.
 "I'm on the court about 40 hours a week teaching tennis," he said.

-Tennis elbow is one of the most common tennis injuries that orthopaedic surgeon, Dr. Geoffrey Collins with Center for Orthopaedics, treats.
+Tennis elbow is one of the most common tennis injuries that orthopaedic surgeon Dr. Geoffrey Collins treats.
 "It's either caused by poor conditioning or not maintaining strength in your forearm through the course of a season or poor technique," he said.

 Another common injury affects the shoulder and can be a result of overuse.
 "People play and play and they forget their work-out programs, their shoulders get weaker while they're playing and they ultimately can get tendonitis or bursitis," said Dr. Collins.